-Instead, in drawing up plans in the late 1920s the Wisconsin Tower builders pinned their hopes on the latest development in transportation – airships.
+According to legend, the owners of the 22-story Wisconsin Tower (originally the Mariner Tower), built 88 years ago at 606 W. Wisconsin Ave., included something unusual in its design – a rooftop mooring mast for dirigible airships.
+In drawing up plans in the late 1920s builders pinned their hopes on the latest development in transportation – airships.
 With a dirigible mooring mast on the roof, 280 feet above the street it was just a matter of time before Zeppelins linked Milwaukee, via this very building, to the major cities of the world.

 It’s a good story, but is it true?
 In 2006, a writer for the Milwaukee Journal Sentinel researched the matter and even examined the 35-foot steel “mooring mast” on the tower’s roof.
 He found no evidence of an airship dock.
 (The rooftop structure is decorative.
 Originally encased in glass, it was illuminated at night.)